overwolf/overwolf.github.io/docs/topics/video-capture.md

 With this API, you can listen to game events and manually start and stop video capture.

-is enabled, there's no need to understand each supported game's mechanics, game flow, edge cases, timings, etc. Just request any supported game's highlight, and OW provides you with a video file that includes this event.
+With auto-highlights capture enabled, there's no need to understand each supported game's mechanics, game flow, edge cases, timings, etc. Just request any supported game's highlight, and OW provides you with a video file that includes this event.

 Here you can find a [list of auto-highlights supported games](auto-highlights).